Spiritual warfare: Evangelicalism, Pentecostalism, and the Charismatic movement

 During the late 20th century, Evangelical writers such as Mark Bubeck and Merrill Unger presented their theological and pastoral response to demonic phenomena.
 The problem of demon possession and spiritual warfare became the subject of a Christian Medical Association symposium that was held in 1975.
 This symposium brought together a range of evangelical scholars in biblical studies, theology, psychology, anthropology, and missiology.

-One of the very significant German writers is the Lutheran Kurt E. Koch whose work has influenced much of both evangelical and charismatic thought in the late twentieth century.
+One of the most significant German writers is the Lutheran Kurt E. Koch whose work, including the 1973 book Occult ABC, has influenced much of both evangelical and charismatic thought in the late twentieth century.
 The impact of his ideas has been recently examined by the folklore specialist Bill Ellis.